chartmann1590/RPI-Dashboard/docs/USAGE.md

 *   **Monitor Refresh Rate:** The auto-refresh feature can be beneficial for keeping the dashboard up-to-date, but it can also consume resources.
 *   **Team Selection:** Carefully select your favorite sports teams to avoid overwhelming the sports section with irrelevant data.
-*   **Error Handling:** If you encounter any errors, check the browser's console for debugging information.
+*   **Error Handling:** If you encounter any errors, check the browser’s console for debugging information.
+The function of the system is inhibited by GABA, which acts as a neurotransmitter to regulate the activation of neural networks, essentially slowing the processing speed of the dashboard.